2026 Program

 with Catherine Wilkinson

-Small Giants Academy CEO Catherine Wilkinson opens Day 2 with a brief reflection on where Day 1 landed us and where we intend to go.
+Small Giants Academy CEO Catherine Wilkinson opens the final day with a brief reflection on what has emerged and orient towards the conversations ahead.

-Panel conversation with Julie Imman Grant, Edward Tsoi & Svetha Venkatesh
+Panel conversation with Julie Inman Grant, Edward Tsoi, Svetha Venkatesh & Eleanor Gammell

 As AI spreads through society, privacy and security are no longer abstract - they shape trust, power, and freedom.
 How do we protect individuals, institutions, and nations from misuse and harm?